JacobBorgProgramming/Anonymous_Feedback_Widgets/README.md

 #### Method 2

+First: add a PanelBear snippet inside your site's head tags.

+Second: Open one of the linked generators

+Third: fill out the form

+Fourth: generate

-Open one of the linked generators, fill out the form, generate, then copy and paste into your webpage.
+Fifth: copy and paste into your webpage

 Further instructions on builder pages.